Frequently Asked Questions (FAQ)

 Can we try out before joining?

 Yes, our Centre allows a two week trial period where you can "try before you buy" so to speak.
 For $10/ week, your child can attend and try Little Athletics at our centre for two weeks.
-If you then register, this $20 is deducted from the registration costs upon signing on.
+If you then register, this $20 is deducted from the registration costs.
 If you decide not to go ahead, then the Centre keeps the $20 for those two weeks trialled.

 Who runs the centre?